Greenvahn/electron-app/README.md

 # electron-app

 **About this app**

 This is personal project to explore and experiment with electron.
-The app is based on [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.
-This project is in progress...
-All suggestions are welcome.
+This app is under constuction.

-**Use this app along with the [Electron API Demos](https://electronjs.org/#get-started) app for API code examples to help you get started.**
+The original structure is based on [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.

 A basic Electron application needs just these files: